World’s Greatest Plugin: Advanced Custom Fields

 Advanced Custom Fields offers 29 field types!
 These include file upload, checkbox, radio button, color picker, date picker, WYSIWYG editor, and several others.

 ACF offers flexible layout options for WP’s edit pages.
 Fields groups can be added above or below the default WP text editor.
 They can also be placed in the sidebar.

 Adding Field Content to the Site

-To get ACF field content to appear on the front end, PHP coding knowledge is required.
+To display ACF field content on the front end, PHP coding knowledge is required.
 ACF comes with an extensive library of functions, hooks, and filters to allow ultimate customization.

 We set up these fields to make inputting data as easy as possible for our clients.
 And we take care of the rest!